PODCAST "The Bulletin"

 Theme: Social Action at Santa Casa, with Vice-Provost Rita Prates

-Guest: Rita Prates has been the Vice-Provost of the Santa Casa da Misericórdia de Lisboa since June 2024, where she oversees the Departments of Social Action, Gaming, Legal Direction, and Compliance Office.
-She is a lawyer, graduated in Law from the Faculty of Law of the Catholic University of Lisbon, holds a Master's in EU and Competition Law (LLM) from King’s College, University of London, and a Postgraduate degree in Commercial Law from the Faculty of Law of the Catholic University of Lisbon.
-She is the mentor and founder of the VilaComVida Association, an organization dedicated to inclusion.
+Guest: Rita Prates has been the Vice-Provost of the Santa Casa da Misericórdia de Lisboa since June 2024, where she oversees the Social Action Department, Gaming Department, Legal Direction, and Compliance Office.
+She is a Lawyer, graduated in Law from the Faculty of Law of the Catholic University of Lisbon, holds a Master's in EU and Competition Law (LLM) from King’s College, University of London, and a Postgraduate degree in Commercial Law from the Faculty of Law of the Catholic University of Lisbon.
+She is a mentor and founder of the VilaComVida Association, which is dedicated to inclusion.

 Episode 39, 2025

-Theme: 120 years of the Museum of São Roque
+Theme: 120 years of the Museu de São Roque

-Guest: Sílvia Linhares Pereira, graduated in Conservation and Restoration from the Polytechnic Institute of Tomar and Master in Art, Heritage and Restoration Theory from the Faculty of Arts of the University of Lisbon.
-Between 2004 and 2006, she collaborated at the Grão Vasco Museum, and in 2006 she completed a three-month internship under a scholarship from the Fundação Oriente at the Central Conservation Section of the Hong Kong Museum of Art.
-Since that same year, she has been a Senior Technician at the Museum of São Roque, carrying out preventive conservation actions.
+Guest: Sílvia Linhares Pereira, graduated in Conservation and Restoration from the Polytechnic Institute of Tomar and holds a Master's in Art, Heritage, and Restoration Theory from the Faculty of Arts of the University of Lisbon.
+Between 2004 and 2006, she collaborated with the Museu Grão Vasco, and in 2006, she completed a three-month internship under a scholarship from the Fundação Oriente at the Central Conservation Section of the Hong Kong Museum of Art.
+Since that same year, she has been a Senior Technician at the Museu de São Roque, carrying out preventive conservation actions.

 Episode 38, 2025